Date: September 24 – 27, 2018

 We hope this programme will be of interest not only to TPW’s Canadian membership, but also to global members working in human rights and land rights, and with indigenous or marginalised communities.

 Participants will need to arrive into Yellowknife on Monday 24 September, 2018 in time for our opening dinner that evening.
-The following day we will travel by seaplane to visit Dechinta on Blachford Lake where we will spend two nights at Blachford Lake Lodge, before heading back to Yellowknife, finishing on the afternoon of Thursday 27 September.
+The following day we will travel by seaplane to spend a day and a night in a remote rural area to further understand the challenges and opportunities, We will then head back to Yellowknife, finishing our programme on the afternoon of Thursday 27 September.

 TPW does everything it can to make these learning programmes educational, and not touristy.
 Please note however that this is a very special location, close to the Arctic Circle and with the possibility of enjoying the Northern Lights.